bhavjitChauhan/Essentials/README.md

  - [lodash](https://github.com/lodash/lodash)

 ## License
-This project is licensed under the MIT License.
+Essentials may be freely distributed under the MIT license.
 See [LICENSE](LICENSE) for details.